-When I graduated from college in 1977, my employer at that time sent me a graduation card with a quote from Booker T. Washington.
-It read: “Success can be measured not so much by the station we reach in life, as by the obstacles we overcome in our quest to succeed."
+He said: "Success can be measured not so much by the station we reach in life, as by the obstacles we overcome in our quest to succeed."

 And First Shore Federal again earned a 5-star rating, the highest rating awarded for financial stability from Bauer Financial, a leading independent financial rating and research firm.

-Among the 388 new loans were 176 mortgages for nearly $26 million, 137 manufactured home loans for more than $8 million, and 42 commercial loans for more than $12.8 million.
+Among those 438 new loans were 155 mortgages for more than $23 million, 158 manufactured homes for more than $12.7 million, and 60 commercial loans for more than $13.7 million.

-Overall, this solid growth in key categories such as commercial loans, manufactured home loans and share loans has positioned the association to offset some of the interest rate risk in today's environment.
+Overall, this solid growth in key categories such as commercial loans, manufactured home loans, and share loans has positioned the association to offset some of the interest rate risk in today's environment.

 Ultra-low rates are a “win-lose” proposition.
 On one hand borrowers benefit from the extremely low loan rates.
 On the other hand, those customers who have traditionally depended upon FDIC insured CDs for monthly income are significantly burdened.

 Indeed, as is clear from the growth in other deposit categories for First Shore Federal, many of these customers shifted their deposits into other types of savings with First Shore Federal.
-But most have remained with CDs.

 Community service remains a key part of our mission.
 We used an advertising slogan of “Community Minded – Just Like You”.
 And I am proud to report that the association continues to be recognized as a leading community citizen.

-Growth helps to fund new products and services to our members.
+Growth is important.
+It helps to fund new products and services to our members.
 It enables us to continue to pay competitive interest rates and to afford other operating expense to fulfill this mission.
 And it allows us to support the communities that are so good to First Shore Federal in return.

 And, as a mutual institution and locally focused institution, First Shore Federal always looks to the future of our community.